A Special One-Time Screening of anti-trafficking film SOLD

 Zonta International began in Buffalo, New York, in 1919 with five women.
 Today, Zonta has more than 33,000 members in over 1200 clubs in 67 countries and geographic areas.
 The headquarters is in Chicago, Illinois.

 Zonta Club of Fort Smith was chartered April 24, 1967.
-In its forty-seven year history, Zonta Club of Fort Smith has supported projects that advance the status of women both locally and internationally.
+In its forty-nine year history, Zonta Club of Fort Smith has supported projects that advance the status of women both locally and internationally.

 Zonta Club of Fort Smith meets at 6:00 P.M. the second Monday of the month at the main Fort Smith Public Library’s community room.

-Contact President Judi Hansen at firstname.lastname@example.org for additional information
+Contact President Paula Glidewell at email@example.com for additional information

 Facebook: Zonta Club of Fort Smith